qusers/Q/experiments/analytical-charge-validation/ANALYSIS.md

 [endpoint preparation workflow](ENDPOINT_PREPARATION.md) and the complete pilot campaign generator.
 The [physical protocol](PILOT_PROTOCOL.md) and its no-fitting rules remain in force.
 No HPC experiment was submitted for this analysis work.

+Multi-observable checkpoint (2026-09-08): **56 focused estimator and native-chain tests passed in 28.07 seconds**.
+The new tests demonstrate that a slow nonenergy observable can withhold an interval without changing the BAR point estimate, reject blocks that are too short for that observable, and reject missing or misaligned observations.
+Native chains cover both signs/directions and Born accounting modes with actual step matching.
+This is a focused analysis check, not a rerun or replacement of the previously recorded full suite.
+No constraint, dynamics or native diagnostic code changed; the pending SHAKE repair remains unapproved and the campaign's existing failures remain unresolved.